yuri-schmaltz/Wan2GP/README.md

 Examples:
 - Inject people and / objects into a scene describe by a text prompt: Ref.
 Images + text Prompt
 - Animate a character described in a text prompt: a Video of person moving + text Prompt
-- Animate a character of your choice (pose transfer) : Ref Images + a Video of person moving + text Prompt
+- Animate a character of your choice (motion transfer) : Ref Images + a Video of person moving + text Prompt
 - Change the style of a scene (depth transfer): a Video that contains objects / person at differen depths + text Prompt